umairahmed786/micro_java_lexical_analyzer/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

+## Contact
+For any inquiries or suggestions, please contact me via email at: umairahmedpaki7@gmail.com